K41R0N/Interactive-Quiz-Maker/llm-prompt-template.md

 ## Troubleshooting

+**If the LLM asks for source material:**
+- This is the expected behavior!
+The improved prompt checks for source material first
+- Simply provide your study content (text, PDFs, links, notes, etc.)
+- The AI will then generate your quiz automatically

 **If the LLM doesn't follow the JSON format:**
 - Emphasize the importance of exact JSON structure in your prompt
 - Ask it to "double-check that the JSON is valid and follows the exact format"